DIYgod/RSSHub/docs/en/joinus/new-rss/start-code.md

 2. Data source link
 3. RSS feed title (not item title)

 Open your code editor and create a new file.
-Since we are going to create a RSS for GitHub issues, it is suggested to save the file as `issue.js` but you can also name it as you like.
+Since we are going to create an RSS for GitHub issues, it is suggested that you save the file as `issue.js`, but you can also name it whatever you like.

-Here's the base code to get you started:
+Here's the basic code to get you started:

 ```js
 // Require the necessary modules